 About Cooperative Extension Programs

-The ANR specialists, agents, staff and advisors are committed to linking farmers to opportunities, providing trusted information and assessing community needs.
-We work together to play a role in building communities and leading the fight to address statewide challenges.
+ANR specialists, agents, staff and advisors link farmers to opportunities, provide trusted information and assess community needs.
 The goal of the ANR program is to deliver valuable instructional programs to Louisiana producers.
 These programs allow farmers to maintain sustainable businesses, profitable farms and improved livelihoods.
 The ANR program consists of:

 - Sustainable Urban Agriculture

 - Wisteria Alliance – Women in Agriculture Program